 Dry skin on the foot is the result of improper hydration, seasonal environmental dryness, lack of perspiration (dyshydrosis) or infections of the foot.
-The top and the bottom of the foot represent two different types of skin that require unique care.
+The skin on the bottom of the foot is quite different from the skin on the top of the foot.
+As such, dry skin on the bottom of the foot and the top of the foot may represent different reasons for dry skin.
 Fungal infections of the foot are often mistaken for dry skin.
-Treatment varies based upon the etiology of the dry skin.
+Treatment of dry skin of the foot varies based upon the etiology of the dry skin.

 A discussion of dry skin of the foot can be broken down into two categories based upon the location of the dry skin.
 The location of the dry skin makes a difference in determining the reason why the skin is so dry.
 This chart summarizes some of the reasons for dry skin based upon the location on the foot.